 Development also makes the website editable later through a login that the client can access.
-We will ask which areas will be updated most often and make customizations to the content management system to make these areas easier to update.
+We will ask which areas will be updated most often and make customizations to the CMS to make these areas easier to update.

 We usually bring over the existing content from the website but we encourage clients to copy that content into Word documents to make changes and updates.
 We take any new content provided and enter it into the new website design.

 In many cases writing content is a difficult task for clients.
-They are often too close to their subject matter to describe it will to their customer base.
+They are often too close to their subject matter to describe it well to their customer base.
 Our writers often will interview clients to create content on their behalf.
-In many cases just getting a first draft on paper is enough to break the ice and get content flowing.
+In many cases just getting the first draft on paper is enough to break the ice and get content flowing.

-We work for format all content so that it reads professionally, is optimized for search engines, and also avoids long blocks of text that will cause readers to skip over it.
+We work to format all content so that it reads professionally, is optimized for search engines, and also avoids long blocks of text that will cause readers to skip over it.

 Testing & Launch